-Physics (Separate Sciences)
+GCSE Physics (Separate Sciences)

-The specification is designed to give students the tools and concepts they need to be able to construct a scientific approach to solving problems.

-Students will learn to ask and answer questions about the fundamental laws that govern natural phenomena.
+The specification is designed to give students the skills and concepts they need to be able to construct a scientific approach to solving problems and understanding the world around them.
+Students will also learn to ask and answer questions about the fundamental laws that govern all natural phenomena.

-Students are likely to be engaged by the aspects of the specification that they can relate to their everyday life such as the efficiency of electrical appliances and braking distances as well as larger concepts like nuclear fission and fusion and evidence of the Big Bang.
+Students are likely to be engaged by the aspects of the specification that they can relate to their everyday life such as forces and motion, electricity and electro-magnetic waves, as well as larger concepts like nuclear fission and fusion and evidence of the Big Bang.

-Course structure
+Course Components

-There are 8 topic areas that are studied in the new GCSE physics syllabus.
+There are 8 topic areas that are studied in the new GCSE Physics syllabus: